A Practical Approach to Interval Refinement for math.h/cmath Functions

-Of course this is always possible by taking $S'_y = S_y$, but the objective of the game is to compute a ``small'', possibly the smallest $S'_y$ enjoying~\eqref{eq:direct-propagation-correctness}, compatibly with the availability of information on $f$ and of computing resources.
+Of course this is always possible by taking $S'_y = S_y$, but the objective of the game is to compute a ``small'' (possibly the smallest) $S'_y$ satisfying~\eqref{eq:direct-propagation-correctness}, compatible with the available information on $f$ and computing resources.
 The smallest $S'_y \in \cS$ that satisfies~\eqref{eq:direct-propagation-correctness} is such that